smoo7h/OpenManus/web/README.md

 This is a learning project for an AI Agent development platform that's still in its early stages.
 As a personal developer's work, it's currently taking its first steps, and I hope to learn and grow together with others who are interested in AI Agent development!

+### 🚀 Project Features

+- 💫 **Simple yet Sophisticated Interface**

+  - Clean interface built with Next.js and Shadcn UI
+  - User experience-focused interaction design

+- 📦 **Data Persistence Capability**

+  - Database integration with Prisma for persistent storage of task details

+- 👥 **User Data Isolation**

+  - Support for independent multi-user usage
+  - Ensures data security for each user

+- 🔄 **Full Agent Execution Visibility**

+  - Modified official source code with event system for execution tracking and structured output
+  - Real-time status feedback
+  - In OpenManus Core, use `agent.on()` for easier execution detail monitoring

+- 🎯 **Prompt Engineering Optimization**
+  - Continuous improvement based on official prompts for more stable output

 ### 🌟 Project Vision

 - Learn and explore best practices in AI Agent development